 It is important for lithium polymer batteries to remain above a particular voltage.
 In this battery’s case, 10 volts is the level where charging is an absolute must.
-If it drops below 10 volts, it may not recharge, and then we’ll have to replace your battery for the cost of shipping and a new battery and ensure your XM42 is safe and ready to use again.
+If it drops below 10 volts, it may physically expand, and also not recharge.
+If this occurs, we’ll have to replace your battery for the cost of shipping and a new battery and ensure your XM42 is safe and ready to use again.

 The charger is a basic one that can be found at any hobby shop, though.
 All you need is one made for a 3-cell Li-Po (lithium polymer) battery.
 We prefer the Turnigy brand, which is available here on Amazon.

 On right-handed models, the right hand holds the rear grip with the trigger button, while the left hand holds the forward horizontal support grip.
 Left-handed models are opposite.